Marilyn's Story on Lung Cancer | Cancer Support Community

 “I was shocked into silence,” says his wife, Marilyn, adjusting the black frames of her glasses.
 “Silence.
 If you can imagine me being silent.”

-And now the urologist directed her husband to an oncologist, who told Franklin that he had just three to six months to live.
-He had Stage 4 lung cancer, and the pain in his hip was metastatic lung cancer.
-This was a man who did not smoke cigarettes, a man who watched his health carefully.
+After meeting with the oncologist, Franklin learned he had Stage 4 lung cancer, and the pain in his hip was metastatic lung cancer.
+This was a man who did not smoke cigarettes – a man who watched his health carefully, so the news was very shocking for all.

 “We were so frightened about the whole cancer experience that we were looking for outlets.
 Where could we go where the two of us could be part of the group, and the group would understand what we were talking about?
 Even though he held a BA and an MA in psychology, I felt he needed to be with others who were experiencing what he was experiencing.”

+And that uplifted feeling and bond didn’t stop with Franklin’s passing in 2006.
+Marilyn has been volunteering with the Cancer Support Community of the Greater Lehigh Valley, most specifically with the Wings of Hope butterfly release event, since then.
+Marilyn has also served on and off the CSCGLV board of directors for more than a decade.
+In November, she will be turning her volunteerism efforts to other organizations and will be gracefully stepping down from the CSCGLV Board.
+However, she plans to continue her time with the Wings of Hope event.
 To Marilyn, Wings of Hope: A Butterfly Release is more than an opportunity to raise funds.
 Surprisingly, it is joyful, warm, caring–and mystical.
 Gauzy curtains, each pinned with hundreds of colorful paper butterflies bearing the names of loved ones, sway in the breeze.
-Last year, there were 32 curtains, three of which bore butterflies with the name “Franklin Claire.”
+In the past, there were 32 curtains, three of which bore butterflies with the name “Franklin Claire.”

 Share